soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - Add support for multiple users and "group vibe" recommendations
 - Balance diversity of songs instead of always picking the closest match
-- Use more features, like tempo ranges or lyric themes
+- Use more features, like tempo ranges or lyric themes Add a feedback loop so the system learns from skips and replays Support tempo ranges instead of a single target value
 ---

 ## 9. Personal Reflection